 Dunes Warbler Tour

 36 regularly occurring warblers can be found during a day of birding the dunes.
 We’ll seek to fill our warbler punch card this morning with as many as possible on this specialty tour, visiting the best spots for warblers during this carpool caravan.
 Meet: Indiana Dunes Visitor Center.

 $5/ 7:00 – 11:00am / Leader: Barb Lucas

 The Nature Conservancy’s Kankakee Sands is a birders and wildflower enthusiasts paradise.
 The more than 7,000 acres hosts an amazing array of birds, plants, and animals that fills the prairie with song and sights to behold.
 Recent reintroduction of bison is rebuilding the natural ecosystems that support Henslow’s and Lark Sparrows, Blue Grosbeaks, Dickcissels, Northern Bobwhites, and more that will be visible on this carpool tour.
 Meet: Kankakee Sands Main Office.

 Spicer Lake Nature Preserve

 Wetlands, woodlands, and fields welcome birders to this 300-acre nature preserve near the Indiana/Michigan state line just east of the dunes.
-Staff from St. Joseph County Parks will take folks to this unique birding location where an assortment of neo-tropic migrants can be expected.
-The van tour includes a box lunch afterwards.
+Michaele, from the St. Joseph County Parks will take folks to this unique birding location where an assortment of neo-tropic migrants can be expected.
+Meet: Spicer Lake Nature Center parking lot.